 Whether you’re watching movies, playing games, or merely working at 4K resolution, it all looks fantastic.
 Everything is crisp, tack-sharp, and impossibly clear.
 Colors are vivid and lush, blacks are as deep as the night sky.
 But details are not without their cost.
 If you’re looking to get into 4K PC gaming or movie watching, you’re in for a bit of a journey.

-Getting your system up to spec for 4K isn’t as straightforward as it is for 1080p, or even 1440p, so read on to find out what you need to run 4K.
+Getting your system up to spec for 4K isn’t as straightforward as it is for 1080p, or even 1440p.
+Worry not, though: We’ve rounded up everything you need to play 4K games and movies.